JeritCodes/Infosys_Ideathon/Brainiacs United_Joel Samuel.md

 - **Sensitivity:** upto 5 meters.
 - **Power Consumption:** Zero (battery-free)

->nicotine can bond covalently to a thin film of VO2.
+> Nicotine can bond covalently to a thin film of VO2.
 Hence, depending on the nicotine concentration the conductivity of the film changes.
-The device detects the change in conductivity, amplifies the signal and then transmits it wirelessly to a smartphone.
+The device detects the change in conductivity, amplifies the signal, and then transmits it wirelessly to a smartphone.
 ### Key Software Components:

 ![Screenshot (45)](https://github.com/user-attachments/assets/4a8d07b3-91f7-432c-be66-be5517088e80)